Book: Return of the God Hypothesis2021 May 19

 This is the observation that our universe is not just any universe, but it is a universe that is hyper-exponentially adjusted from the beginning to be conducive for sustaining life.
 It could not have come to that tuning after time, but had to be instantiated with that tuning at very beginning.

 These tuning values are complex and they fulfill specifications.
 Their values are so hyper-unlikely that they cannot be an accident.
-From long experience, objects which fulfill specifications come only from a mind.
+By all human experience, objects which fulfill complex specifications come only from a mind.
 A transcendent intelligence could be the creative cause for the universe.

 The problem of the existence of life